 VANILLA BEAN FROSTING (OPTION 2)

 1/2 batch salted chocolate truffles (see notes above)

 Toasted hazelnuts, finely chopped

 Preheat oven to 350˚F. Line the bottom of three round 6" cake pans with parchment paper then spray with oil and coat with sifted flour; set aside.
 In a small mixing bowl, sift together the flour, baking powder, and sea salt; set aside.
-In a large mixing bowl, combine the oil, sugar, and vanilla extract.
+In a large mixing bowl, combine the oil, sugar, and hazelnut liqueur.
 Alternate between adding the creamer and the flour mixture to the sugar mixture and mixing after each addition; add one third of the creamer followed by half of the flour and repeat the process ending with the creamer.
 Whisk batter just until combined (don’t whisk too much or else you’ll overwork the gluten and your cake will be rubbery) then fold in the toasted hazelnuts (if using).
 Pour the batter into the prepared cake pans, level with the back of a spoon, then tap the pans on the counter to release any trapped air bubbles.
 Bake at 350˚F for 36-40 minutes, or until a toothpick comes out clean.
 Allow the layers to cool in the pan for about 15 minutes then invert onto a wire rack to cool completely.

 While the cake layers are cooling, prepare the vanilla bean frosting.
 I prefer the coconut oil variety but it does dry out pretty fast and is somewhat unstable (it'll melt off your cake if it gets above 80˚F in your house).
 If you'd rather have something more stable that will stay soft for a while, go for the shortening variety.

 To make the coconut oil frosting (option 1), sift the powdered sugar and vanilla bean powder into a large bowl, then slowly whisk in the coconut oil until smooth.